HobnobMancer/cazy_webscraper/README.md

 Please find more information on writing lists in Yaml files [here](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).

 A blank configuration file is packaged within `cazy_webscraper`, within the `scraper` directory, called `scraper_config.yaml`.
 This configuration file contains comments to assit filling in the file correctly.
 If a new configuration file is created it **must** be a Yaml file and it **must** use the same headings as used in the configuration file `scraper_config.yaml`.

+## Directories

+Below is a directory plan of this repository, followed by a brief overview of each directories role , to facilitate navigation through the repository.
+This structure is the same structre found within the `cazy_webscraper` program.

+### root directory

+This contains the README and files necessary for installing `cazy_webscraper`.

+### scraper

+This directory houses all modules and Python scripts of the webscraper.

+`cazy_webscraper.py` is the entry point of the program.

+`utilties` contains functions for building cmd-line args parsers and loggers.

+`file_io` contains all functions related to handingling input/ouput files and directories, this includes creating the output directory, parsing configuraiton files and writing the output dataframes.

+`parse` contains functions related to parsing the protein data retrieved from CAZy into Pandas dataframes.

+### tests

+This directory contains all the unit tests for the webscraper.
+These tests are designed to be invoked from the root directory of the repository.

 ## Development and issues